 The irrigation requirements of a wheat crop differ from that of a paddy crop because wheat is a Rabi crop whereas paddy is a Kharif crop.
 Wheat requires a moderate amount of irrigation whereas paddy requires plenty of irrigation.
-The Kharif crops are those which are sown in the rainy season.
-The rabi crops are grown in the winter season.
-The paddy is the Kharif crop but the wheat is the rabi crop.
+Kharif crops are those which are sown in the rainy season, The rabi crops are grown in the winter season.
+Paddy is the Kharif crop but the wheat is the rabi crop.
 Therefore, wheat requires more water for irrigation.

 In summer, the frequency of irrigation of crop increases as the rate of evaporation from the soil and leaves becomes higher.
 The time and frequency of irrigation diversify from season to season, crop to crop, and soil to soil.
 As a result, the frequency of irrigation increases in the summer season and decreases in the winter season.